Melanie Wong | Immigration Solicitor and UK Visa Expert

 Tougher Visa rules to be introduced in Spring 2024

-In a significant move to modernize and streamline the UK immigration system, UK Visas and Immigration (UKVI) has introduced a new digital system to replace physical documents with an online record of the immigration status for all migrants in the UK.
-This online record will be referred to as an eVisa.
+In a significant move to modernize and streamline the UK immigration system, UK Visas and Immigration (UKVI) has introduced a new digital system to replace physical documents to prove migrants’ immigration status in the UK with an online record of their immigration status. - This online record will be referred to as an 'eVisa'.

 Which Immigration Documents are Being Replaced by an eVisa?